Empires, nations and businesses, most centred far from New Zealand, have shaped the country’s economic life since the first arrival of Europeans.

-Growth in Middle Eastern markets levelled off in the 1980s, in part due to the decade-long Iran–Iraq War.
-Centrally planned economies could shift course abruptly – in 1987/88 China took only 7% of New Zealand’s wool, but then returned to more substantial purchases in the following year.
-With the disbanding of the Soviet Union, bulk state importing ceased.
+Growth in Middle Eastern markets levelled off in the 1980s, in part due to the long Iran–Iraq War.
+Centrally controlled economies could shift course abruptly – China took only 7% of New Zealand’s wool in 1987/88, but then returned to more substantial purchases in the following year.
+With the deconstruction of the Soviet Union, bulk state importing ceased.
 The New Zealand Dairy Board made its last major sale there in 1990.

 After 1990 most second- and third-world economies adopted more market-oriented policies – the world formed a common economic space to a greater degree.
 In the early 2000s China increased in economic significance to New Zealand.

 The most important new element in the international political economy after 1990 was the rise of the Chinese economy.
-In 1990, although China had embarked on a market-led economic path for a dozen years, its engagement with the world economy as a whole was still limited, dominated by the export of low-cost goods.
+In 1990, although China had been travelling on a market-led economic path for a dozen years, its engagement with the world economy as a whole was still limited, dominated by the export of low-cost goods.
 In the two decades after that, China’s economy quadrupled in size.
-In purchasing-power parity terms it was a larger economy than Japan’s, and about half the size of the US economy in 2009, though much poorer because it had four times as many people.
+In purchasing-power parity terms it was a larger economy than Japan’s in 2009, and about half the size of the US economy, though much poorer because it had four times as many people.

 Fonterra gained a 43% stake in Chinese milk producer Sanlu Group in 2005.
 A Fonterra media release explained that Shijiazhuang San Lu Group was renowned for the quality of its products.
-But Fonterra did not pick up some poor practices in its new investment, in particular the dilution and contamination of baby formula with the chemical melamine.
-Contamination led to the deaths of four infants in 2008.
-When the scandal broke Fonterra’s reputation was initially badly affected by the misconduct of its partner company.
+But Fonterra did not identify some poor practices in its new investment, in particular the dilution and contamination of baby formula with the chemical melamine, which led to the deaths of four infants in 2008.
+When the scandal broke, Fonterra’s reputation was initially badly affected by the misconduct of its partner company.

-China, along with Hong Kong and Taiwan, joined the Asia–Pacific Economic Co-operation organisation (APEC) in 1991.
-It joined the World Trade Organisation in 2001, a landmark in its move away from a centrally planned economy.
+China, along with Hong Kong and Taiwan, joined the Asia–Pacific Economic Co-operation organisation in 1991.
+It joined the World Trade Organization in 2001, a landmark in its move away from a centrally planned economy.

 The Asian financial crisis of 1997 prompted a move towards regional associations.
-The ASEAN + 3 (APT) forum, which links the 10 ASEAN (Association of South-East Asian Nations) member states, China, Japan and South Korea, became an important part of regional economic organisation.
+The ASEAN + 3 (APT) forum, which linked the 10 ASEAN (Association of South-East Asian Nations) member states with China, Japan and South Korea, became an important part of regional economic organisation.
 New Zealand was outside this grouping.
-But after 2005 it was complemented by the Comprehensive Economic Partnership in East Asia (CEPEA), which links India, Australia and New Zealand with the 13 members of APT.
+But after 2005 it was complemented by the Comprehensive Economic Partnership in East Asia (CEPEA), which linked India, Australia and New Zealand with the 13 members of APT.

 For New Zealand there were parallels between the new relationship with China and the ‘mature’ relationship with Japan:

-There are also differences in New Zealand’s relationship with China and with Japan, in part because China was a developing country in the early 2000s, whereas Japan in the 1960s and 1970s was developed.
+There are also differences in New Zealand’s relationships with the two countries, in part because China was still a developing country in the early 2000s, whereas Japan was a developed country by the 1960s.

 There were opportunities for exporters in the supply of services as well as goods.
 In 2008 China bought over $1 billion of services from New Zealand, compared with over $1.6 billion of merchandise.
-In 2009 the Chinese appliance maker Haier bought a 20% stake in New Zealand’s largest appliance seller, Fisher & Paykel, which was keen to increase sales in China and worldwide from its production facilities in Asia and Mexico.
+In 2009 the Chinese appliance maker Haier bought a 20% stake in New Zealand’s largest appliance seller, Fisher & Paykel, which was keen to increase sales in China (and around the world) from its production facilities in Asia and Mexico.

 Chinese parents identified New Zealand schools and universities as a favoured destination for their children in the early 2000s.
 In 2003 foreign student numbers were seven times what they had been in 1998, with many students coming from China.
-But the collapse of some institutions and changes in visa requirements led to a sharp decline in numbers – from 27,600 students in 2003, to fewer than 5,000 in 2008.
+But the collapse of some institutions and changes in visa requirements led to a sharp decline in numbers – from 27,600 students in 2003 to fewer than 5,000 in 2008.
+Numbers subsequently revived.

-Chinese have emigrated to New Zealand in larger numbers than have Japanese: in 2006 nearly 80,000 New Zealand residents were born in China, the second-biggest number of foreign-born after UK-born.
+Chinese have emigrated to New Zealand in larger numbers than have Japanese: in 2013 more than 100,000 New Zealand residents had been born in China (including Hong Kong) or Taiwan, the second-largest group of foreign-born after UK-born.

 In 2008 China concluded a free-trade agreement with New Zealand, its first with a developed economy.
 For China it was a useful precedent.
-For New Zealand, which has no such agreements with either the EU, the US or Japan, it held out the possibility of an expansion of agricultural exports.
+For New Zealand, which had no such agreement with the EU, the US or Japan, it held out the possibility of an expansion of agricultural exports.